In-Person or Virtual Learning?

 Get their input on your child’s specific medical needs.
 Get Rx or data from them if you need it.

-- Evaluate your district’s plan against your concerns, whether it’s their in-person or distance learning plan.
+- Evaluate your district’s plan against your concerns, whether it’s their in-person or remote learning plan.

 And make a list of what would have to change.